pujasaha2020/proteomics/datasets/sleepdebt/README.md

 - `plotting.py`: this scripts do the plotting of sleepdebt curve, indicates the time when the blood is collected.
 - `model.py`: this is the main script to run the model and get the sleepdebt.

+**What to expect from `model.py'**

+- The output of the models are stored in box.
+- All the csv files containing sleep debt at every minute are stored in `archives/sleep_debt/SleepDebt_Data/ligand_receptor_model/sleepdebt/`
+- All the plots of sleep debt curves are stored in `"results/sleep_debt/sleepDebt_curves/ligand_receptor_model/`

 To run unified model:

 ```shell